Right ascension: Explanation

 Various hour angles are depicted here.
 The symbol ♈︎ marks the March equinox direction.

 Assuming the day of the year is the March equinox: the Sun lies toward the grey arrow, the star marked by a green arrow will appear to rise somewhere in the east about midnight (the Earth drawn from "above" turns anticlockwise).
 After the observer reaches the green arrow, dawn will over-power (see blue sky Rayleigh scattering) the star's light for about six hours, before it sets on the western horizon.
 The Right ascension of the star is about 18^{h}.
 18^{h} means it is a March early-hours star and in blue sky in the morning.
 If 12^{h} RA, the star would be a March all-night star as opposite the March equinox.
 If 6^{h} RA the star would be a March late-hours star, at its high (meridian) at dusk.

 Right ascension is the celestial equivalent of terrestrial longitude.
 Both right ascension and longitude measure an angle from a primary direction (a zero point) on an equator.
-Right ascension is measured from the Sun at the March equinox i.e. the First Point of Aries, which is the place on the celestial sphere where the Sun crosses the celestial equator from south to north at the March equinox and is currently located in the constellation Pisces.
-Right ascension is measured continuously in a full circle from that alignment of Earth and Sun in space, that equinox, the measurement increasing towards the east.

-As seen from Earth (except at the poles), objects noted to have 12 are longest visible (appear throughout the night) at the March equinox; those with 0 (apart from the sun) do so at the September equinox.
-On those dates at midnight, such objects will reach ("culminate" at) their highest point (their meridian).
-How high depends on their declination; if 0° declination (i.e. on the celestial equator) then at Earth's equator they are directly overhead (at zenith).